wxue24/397-assignment2/README.md

 1. States

-   - Locations 1-10
+   - Locations 0-9
-   - 1 is the initial state, 10 is the terminal
+   - 0 is the initial state, 9 is the terminal
+   - 3 randomly generated locations have treasure

 2. State information at each state
-   - Agent current reward, location, time steps
+   - Agent location, all locations, current reward, treasures found, steps taken,
-   - Locations' name, treasure, inital/terminal

 3. Set of Agent actions
    - Move, dig